 “Spool out” is another seat belt defect.
 Under normal driving conditions, while the seat belt locking mechanism is in rest position, the sprocket that holds the seat belt is free to rotate.
 As the occupant leans against the webbing, the seat belt unreels.
 During an accident, the sprocket should lock with the seat belt restraining the occupant.
 Spool out occurs when the occupant begins to lean into the webbing, but the lock bar fails to engage a sprocket tooth.
 As the sprocket teeth skip over the lock bar, webbing spools out of the retractor resulting in seat belt “slack.”
 As little as a couple of inches of slack can result in catastrophic injuries.

 Seat belts provide that last line of defense in a crash and should perform as expected every time.
-Slack & Davis attorneys have successfully represented plaintiffs in cases and lawsuits against manufacturers of defective seat belts.
-To learn more or for a free case evaluation, please contact the seat belt product liability attorneys at Slack & Davis.
+Slack Davis Sanger attorneys have successfully represented plaintiffs in cases and lawsuits against manufacturers of defective seat belts.
+To learn more or for a free case evaluation, please contact the seat belt product liability attorneys at Slack Davis Sanger.

 Office of Defects Investigation (ODI)